 Spine care: Nurses provide care to patients through treatment and surgical intervention for spinal issues.
 Spine nurses have collaborated with the interprofessional team to improve pain control and mobility for post-operative spine patients.

 If you are interested in a nursing position at St. Anthony Hospital, please visit www.centura.org/careers to learn about positions available and contact information for Human Resources.

 St. Anthony Hospital Leadership

 Gerald Winston Tripp II, MD, serves as St. Anthony Hospital’s Chief Medical Officer (CMO).
 Dr. Tripp is on a mission to have all providers and associates understand the tremendous impact they have on the care of our patients.
-Dr. Tripp is responsible for managing St. Anthony Hospital’s clinical operations, liaising between administration and medical associates and ensuring our patients receive the highest standard of medical care.
+Dr. Tripp is responsible for managing St. Anthony Hospital’s clinical operations, liaising between the administration and medical associates, and ensuring our patients receive the highest standard of medical care.

 He is a Colorado native and has worked at St. Anthony Hospital and Denver Metro area hospitals since 1998.
-With more than 20 years of clinical experience, he has held several progressive leadership roles including serving as the Medical Director of St. Anthony Hospital’s Emergency Department since 2013, Physician Director of Informatics since 2014, Medical Director of the ED Observation Unit since 2015 and Vice President of St. Anthony Hospital’s Medical Staff since 2017.
+With more than 20 years of clinical experience, he has held several progressive leadership roles, including serving as the Medical Director of St. Anthony Hospital’s Emergency Department since 2013, Physician Director of Informatics since 2014, Medical Director of the ED Observation Unit since 2015 and Vice President of St. Anthony Hospital’s Medical Staff since 2017.
 He also serves as a Board Member for the St. Anthony Health Foundation.